akiortagem/amalgam-rpg/CoreRules.md

 **duration :** Recover or 3 rounds

-**effect :** Make a melee attack roll for damage.
-On a hit, aside for the damage, if the attack roll beats the target RES, the target is Stunned.
+**effect :** Make a ranged or melee attack roll against RES, the target is Stunned.
 They only have 1 AP when their turn comes.

 **Marked**